apedersen00/tt6581/docs/info.md

 2. Connect `uo[0]` (PDM output) through a low-pass reconstruction filter (e.g. 4th-order Bessel, cutoff ≈ 20 kHz) to an amplifier or speaker.

-3. Program a voice — minimal example for a 440 Hz sawtooth:
+3. Program a voice.
+Minimal example for a 440 Hz sawtooth:
     - Write `0xFF` to `0x1A` (volume = max).
     - Write `0x05` to `0x00` and `0x12` to `0x01` (frequency control word for 440 Hz).
     - Write `0x00` to `0x05` (attack=0, decay=0) and `0xF0` to `0x06` (sustain=15, release=0).